camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 * Delete
 * Access

-Please note that the permission "None" does not mean that no permissions are granted, it stands for "no action".
+Please note that the permission **None** does not mean that no permissions are granted, it stands for "no action".
-Also, the "All" permission will vanish from a user if a single permission is revoked.
+Also, the **All** permission will vanish from a user if a single permission is revoked.

 For detailed list of available permissions please check [Permission by resource]({{< relref "#permissions-by-resource" >}}) section.